Josef Newgarden wins his first Indy 500, gives Roger Penske his 19th victory

 On the restart, Pato O’Ward — who already had a restart called off for setting too slow of a pace — was shuffled from first to third as Newgarden shot to the lead.
 O’Ward and Ericsson were then side by side entering Turn 3 and touched wheels, and O’Ward slid into the wall and out of the race in another disappointment for Arrow McLaren.

-Agustin Canapino did a 360-spin behind him, snapping a break line.
+Agustin Canapino did a 360-spin behind him, snapping a broken line.
 He was unable to stop and collided with O’Ward’s car.

 “I was a little too nice there,” O’Ward said.
 “I just feel so bummed for the team. … I got onto the apron to give (Ericsson) room.
 I got squeezed.
 Yeah, I won’t forget that.”